 A Vice Chair is not permitted to stand for another consecutive term until after this deadline.
 If, by the deadline, the number of candidatures is less than the number of Vice Chair positions, then any incumbent Vice Chair may put forward his candidature.

 There is no restriction on a Vice Chair whose term of office is due to expire offering himself for the position of Chair; neither is there any restriction on a Chair whose term of office is due to expire offering himself as a Vice Chair.
-There is no restriction of a retiring Chair or Vice Chair of one TSG offering himself for election as either Chair or Vice Chair of any other TSG (or WG).

-Should the office of Chair or Vice Chair of a TSG become vacant for reasons other than expiration of term of office, a special election shall be conducted to fill the unexpired term.
-This special election shall be conducted at a meeting of the TSG, and shall be announced in the agenda according to the provisions of Article 21:
+Should the office of Chair or Vice Chair of a TP become vacant for reasons other than expiration of term of office, a special election shall be conducted to fill the unexpired term.
+This special election shall be conducted at a meeting of the TP, and shall be announced in the agenda according to the provisions of Article 21:

-When such a special election is held to fill the office of Chair, and one or more of the Vice Chair of the TSG intends to stand for election to that position, the announcement shall also indicate that there will be an election to fill the position of Vice Chair in the event that a Vice Chair be elected to the office of Chair.
+When such a special election is held to fill the office of Chair, and one or more of the Vice Chair of the TP intends to stand for election to that position, the announcement shall also indicate that there will be an election to fill the position of Vice Chair in the event that a Vice Chair be elected to the office of Chair.
 If at the special election the Vice Chair is elected to the office of Chair, that individual shall become Chair immediately, and, the position of Vice Chair thus being vacant, an election shall be held for the office of Vice Chair.

 Similarly, if an incumbent Chair intends to stand for election to the position of Vice Chair, the same applies, with the necessary changes to the text above.

-If a Chair or Vice Chair changes the Member that he/she represents (e.g., job change, merger or acquisition) during his/her term of office, a new letter of support shall be provided.
-If the change of company affiliation is due to a move to another company, then the decision for the Chair or Vice Chair to continue in office shall be made by consensus of the TSG.
-If consensus cannot be achieved, a special election shall be held for the office.

 The term of office for a Chair or Vice Chair elected at a special election is a partial term lasting until the end of the current term.
 A partial term of office does not count towards the two consecutive term limit.